nhahub/NHA-188/README.md

 ![architecture](orchestration.png)

 The platform follows a **6-stage architecture**, each performing a critical role in the data and AI lifecycle.
+The diagram shows multiple technologies, but in the actual implementation:

+🔹 I did not work with Apache Flink or ADF Pipelines
+🔹 The work was mainly done using GCP + Airflow + Spark

+So the diagram is conceptual, not a literal representation of the used tools.
 ---

 # 🔷 Stage 1 — Data Sources (Collection Layer)